fdesanti/HYPERION/README.md

 By default PyTorch will download (on Linux) the latest CUDA binaries (12.1).
 Refer to the page https://pytorch.org/get-started/locally/ for other CUDA versions (e.g. PcUniverse only works with CUDA <= 11.8)
+It is recommended to install pytorch before installing the requirements

 ## Usage